On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Proof of Theorem

-\begin{theorem}[Kantorovich-Rubinstein duality Theorem] Let $(\mathcal{X}, {d})$ be a metric space and let $\mu,$ v denote two Radon probability measures contained in $\mathcal{P}_{d}(\mathcal{X})$.
+\begin{theorem}[Kantorovich-Rubinstein Duality Theorem] Let $(\mathcal{X}, {d})$ be a metric space and let $\mu,$ v denote two Radon probability measures contained in $\mathcal{P}_{d}(\mathcal{X})$.
 Then

 where $\operatorname{Lip}_{1}(\mathcal{X}, d)$ denotes the collection of all 1-Lipschitz continuous functions on $\mathcal{X}$. \end{theorem} Using the theorem above, we can bound the generalization error using the Wasserstein distance.
-By assuming that the loss function is $\mathcal L$-Lipschitz for any $Z \in \mathcal Z$ and $W \in \mathcal W$, then we can bound (\ref{eq:wass1}), (\ref{eq:wass2}), (\ref{eq:wass3}) using the following inequalities:
+By assuming that the loss function is $\mathcal L$-Lipschitz for any $Z \in \mathcal Z$ and $W \in \mathcal W$, then we can bound (\ref{eq:wass1}), (\ref{eq:wass2}), (\ref{eq:wass3}) using the inequalities (\ref{eq:wass_bound1}), (\ref{eq:wass_bound2}) and (\ref{eq:wass_bound3}) respectively, which completes the proof.